Isolating to Harness: Cross-Division Distillation for Fully Unsupervised Anomaly Detection: Method

-Due to the high consistency of normal samples across domains, domain-specific students reconstruct correct normal features on normal samples in all domains.
-Based on \textit{Assumption \ref{a2}}, the diversity of anomalies prevents domain-specific students from generalizing to out-of-domain anomaly patterns, even if they learn the reconstruction of anomaly features in local domains.
-Following this idea, we propose using domain-specific students to generate pseudo-normal features for out-of-domain samples. providing supervision for the training of the global student to generate normal features on all samples.
-To prevent pseudo-normal feature contamination caused by some domain-specific students learning the ability to reconstruct certain types of teacher anomaly features, we design a Consensus-driven Pseudo-Normal Feature Selection strategy.
+Due to the high consistency of normal samples across data divisions, division-specific students reconstruct reliable normal features on normal samples in all divisions.
+However, the diversity of anomalies prevents division-specific students from generalizing to out-of-division anomalies, even if they learn the reconstruction of anomaly features in local data divisions.
+Following this idea, we propose using division-specific students to generate pseudo-normal features for out-of-division samples.

+This provides a foundation for training the global student: for each sample, we obtain multiple candidate pseudo-normal features from the division-specific students of other divisions.
+The key challenge then becomes how to aggregate these candidates.
+Since similar anomalies might appear across data divisions, some students might still generate anomalous features for a given sample.
+To prevent this contamination, we design a \textit{Global-Guided Pseudo-Normal Feature Selection} strategy, which identifies and selects the most reliable pseudo-normal feature from the candidates.

-Specifically, we select the most "consensual" domain-specific student to generate the normal feature supervision for each sample.
-The core motivation is that for the same sample, multiple domain-specific students that have not been trained on the sample should generate similar normal features.
-In the implementation, we achieve pseudo-normal feature selection by eliminating outlier features that are more likely to be abnormal features from the output features of domain-specific students with the help of the global student from the previous epoch \( \mathcal{S}^{Glo}_{e-1} \).
+Specifically, we employ the global student as a guide to select the most reliable pseudo-normal feature from the candidates generated by division-specific students of other divisions.
+The core motivation is that the global student, effectively aggregating information from the entire dataset, serves as the most neutral representation of normality.
+Therefore, it functions as a stable anchor to evaluate the reliability of candidate features.
+In the implementation, we achieve pseudo-normal feature selection by eliminating outlier features that are more likely to be abnormal features from the output features of division-specific students with the help of the global student from the previous epoch \( \mathcal{S}^{Glo}_{e-1} \).